CLI Reference

 --dry-run | false | Validate the manifest without deploying | |

---no-wait | false | Submit and exit immediately |
+--no-wait | false | Submit and exit immediately | |

 Examples:

-# Deploy locallybanyan-cli deploy -f banyan.yaml
+# Deploy an applicationbanyan-cli up -f banyan.yaml

 Stop and remove services from a deployment.

 banyan-cli down --name my-appCreates stop_and_remove tasks for each running container and waits for agents to complete them.
 By default, stops all services.
-Pass service names as arguments to stop only specific ones.
+Pass service names as arguments to stop specific ones.

 | Flag | Short | Default | Description |